-Real pastrami is also what Joseph Rodriguez wanted to bring to New Mexico.
+Real pastrami is also what Joe Rodriguez wanted to bring to New Mexico.
 A California native now living in New Mexico, Rodriguez was raised on hot pastrami sandwiches and like dozens of us pastrami paramours, he couldn’t find good pastrami in New Mexico.
-Rodriguez buys his pastrami from a supplier who furnishes it to The Hat, a Los Angeles area pastrami sandwich shop chain.
-It’s the real stuff–well marbled, briny, highly seasoned and absolutely delicious.
-It’s comparable to pastrami I remember fondly in New York City, but not quite as good as my favorite pastrami in Chicago.
+Rodriguez offers the real stuff–well marbled, briny, highly seasoned and absolutely delicious.
+It’s comparable to pastrami I remember fondly in New York City and nearly as as good as my favorite pastrami in Chicago.

 The rest of us are thrilled that he took it a step further and begin selling it at the New Mexico state fair during the fall of 2006.
 His success there convinced him there was a legitimate market of passionate pastrami fanatics like me.
 Rodriguez didn’t start off by selling his pastrami at some fancy storefront.
 He built a concession trailer and parked it on the corner of St. Francis Drive just as you turn into Alameda.
 The trailer was furnished with all he needed to prepare his product and was so portable, he took it to the state fair and balloon fiesta.

 In November, 2009, Duke City pastrami aficionados no longer had to drive to Santa Fe to assuage their chile fix when Rodriguez launched California Pastrami on Alameda Boulevard.
 California Pastrami was in that location until January, 2011, its closure coinciding with the opening of a location at 6125 Montgomery, N.E.
 By year’s end, he had sold the concession trailer and closed the Santa Fe operation.
 Ever the entrepreneur, in 2017 he launched a second location on Coors Blvd on Albuquerque’s burgeoning west side.
 In part because of the Covid crisis, the Montgomery location closed in September, 2020, leaving only the Coors location.

 9 December 2012: Having lived on the East Coast and traveled extensively in the Golden State, the term “California pastrami” gave me nightmarish visions of pesto packed pastrami desecrated with sushi grade sashimi, artichoke and the designer vegetable de jour.
-Fortunately, as it turns out California (or West Coast) pastrami is served on a hoagie bun with yellow mustard and dill pickles (just as some grinder shops in Massachusetts sold it).
+Fortunately, as it turns out California (since renamed as the “Classic“) pastrami is served on a hoagie bun with yellow mustard and dill pickles (just as some grinder shops in Massachusetts sold it).
 Even better, this is an outstanding sandwich.
-It’s got the requisite marbling (for flavor) pastrami lovers crave and the addictive flavor profile that keeps us returning for more.
+It’s got the requisite marbling (for flavor) pastrami lovers crave and the addictive flavor profile that keeps us coming back for more.

 Years ago, television and radio commercials for Reece’s Peanut Butter Cups introduced America to a catchy jingle which touted “two great tastes that taste great together” in describing the marriage of chocolate and peanut butter.
 Until my friend Larry McGoldrick, the professor with the perspicacious palate, suggested it, I had not tried a pastrami sandwich with green chile–a marriage of California and New Mexico.
 Indeed these are two great tastes that taste great together.
 Green chile can improve almost everything, including desserts.
 California Pastrami doesn’t shy away from piquant chile; it’s got a tongue-tingling bite and a nice roasted flavor that complements the pastrami surprisingly well.

-9 December 2010: You can also get your pastrami sandwich New York style–on light rye sandwich bread with grainy mustard.
-Having tried both California and New York style pastrami, I’m not ready to declare a preference.
+20 March 2020: You can also get your pastrami sandwich Eastern style–on light New York-style rye sandwich bread with grainy mustard.
+Having tried both the “Classic” and “Eastern” style pastrami, I’m not ready to declare a preference.
 Both are terrific!
+Make that outstanding!
 The advantage the hoagie roll has over the rye bread is that it holds up better against the onslaught of juiciness from the fresh, delicious and utterly unctuous pastrami.
-The advantage of the New York style pastrami sandwich at California Pastrami is that the rye is made on the premises.
+The advantage of the Eastern-style pastrami sandwich at California Pastrami is that the rye is made on the premises.
 While you won’t find the profession “baker” listed on Joe’s resume, he’s got serious rye-baking skills.
 Pick up a loaf or six and you’ll never got back the store-bought stuff.

 My friend and frequent dining companion Bill Resnik thought he had partaken of good pastrami during his years of travel and was skeptical when I first brought him to California Pastrami in January, 2010.
 He had no idea what a difference truly great pastrami can make, his previous experiences with pastrami being less than memorable.
 By mid-February, he had visited the restaurant at least once a week and as often as three times in one week.
 He’s hooked and has been every since.
 So are many other Duke City diners, many of whom participate in California Pastrami’s innovative rewards program.

 9 December 2010: Pastrami and corned beef are often paired together in menus and in the hearts of sandwich aficionados.
 California Pastrami offers a very good corned beef sandwich stacked high on light rye bread with Swiss cheese and Russian dressing.
-As previously stated, it’s a very good corned beef sandwich, but it’s not a special sandwich as both pastrami sandwiches are.
+As previously stated, it’s a very good corned beef sandwich, but for pastrami fanatics it’s not quite as special a sandwich as both pastrami sandwiches are.
 Still, I would stack it up against any corned beef sandwich in town.
-It’s far superior to the one served about a block away at Jason’s Deli, a chain with a large menu.
+It’s far superior to the one served about a block away from the Montgomery location at Jason’s Deli, a chain with a large menu.
 The difference is that California Pastrami’s largeness is in the flavor of its product, not its price.

-17 January 2010: Call it blasphemy if you will, but I’ve long had a preference for pastrami Rubens instead of the more conventional corned beef Ruben sandwich.
-A pastrami Ruben at California Pastrami is a thing of beauty.
-Unlike other Rubens I’ve had in the Duke City, the Russian dressing doesn’t taste like a cloying Thousand Island clone and the sauerkraut won’t purse your lips with its tartness.
+20 March 2020: Call it blasphemy if you will, but I’ve long had a preference for pastrami Reubens instead of the more conventional corned beef Reuben sandwich.
+A pastrami Reuben at California Pastrami is a thing of beauty.
+Unlike other Reubens I’ve had in the Duke City, the Russian dressing doesn’t taste like a cloying Thousand Island clone and the sauerkraut won’t purse your lips with its tartness.
 It’s served on a lightly toasted light rye bread and includes a heaping mound of pastrami, the starring attraction of any sandwich.

 3 February 2010: Lest you think California Pastrami is a one-trick pony whose expertise is limited to pastrami, the menu includes several burritos as well as fish tacos (on hard shells, no less) I’ve heard draw utterances of “wow” from other patrons.
 The restaurant also prepares a very good Philly cheesesteak.
 It’s served on a hoagie roll and is engorged to overfull with chopped beef steak, finely chopped green peppers and onions and melted white cheese.
-It’s steaming hot when you bite into it and is as juicy and delicious as almost any Philly cheesesteak you’ll find in Albuquerque (my favorite being the one at Itsa Italian Ice).
+It’s steaming hot when you bite into it and is as juicy and delicious as just about any Philly cheesesteak you’ll find in Albuquerque.
 You won’t find a speck of excess fat or sinew on the beef which is very tender.

 10 APRIL 2013: Several years ago, television commercials for a pseudo Mexican fast food chain encouraged diners to “make a run for the border.”
 Duke City diners should run, not walk, to California Pastrami to partake of a new menu item called The Border Dog.
 The Border Dog is perhaps as close to a Sonoran Hot Dog as you’ll find in Albuquerque.
 The hot dog is wrapped in bacon and deep-fried.
 Nestled in the bun are caramelized onions and chopped jalapeños.
 The hot dog bun is made on the premises and is quite good.